spyderweb-abdul/AISAFETYBENCHEXPLORER/README.md

 # AISafetyBenchExplorer[v1.1]

-> **A living catalogue of AI safety benchmarks and a multi-modal extraction pipeline for structured metadata, evaluation metrics, and complexity classification.**
+> A living catalogue of AI safety benchmarks and a metadata extraction toolkit for turning papers, DOIs, arXiv records, and benchmark repositories into structured benchmark records, metric records, and complexity annotations.

 ---